minio/docs/source/replication/enable-server-side-one-way-bucket-replication.rst

 - Replace ``DESTINATIONBUCKET`` with the name of the target bucket on the ``Baker`` cluster.

-- Specify the :mc-cmd:`~mc admin bucket remote add sync` option to enable synchronous replication.
+- Specify the :mc-cmd:`~mc admin bucket remote add` option to enable synchronous replication.
 Omit the option to use the default of asynchronous replication.
-See the reference documentation for :mc-cmd:`~mc admin bucket remote add sync` for more information on synchronous vs asynchronous replication.
+See the reference documentation for :mc-cmd:`~mc admin bucket remote add` for more information on synchronous vs asynchronous replication.

 The command returns an ARN similar to the following: